198Te Transformer Transported To Gretna Grid Stability Facility

 Collett has completed the transportation and installation of a 198Te transformer from Heysham Port to Scotland’s Gretna Grid Stability Facility.

-The project commenced with Collett receiving the transformer at Heysham Port.
-Measuring 10.2m L x 3.7m W x 4.8m H, the transformer was shunted within the port to a secure storage area utilising Collett’s 12-axle flattop trailer and lowered onto stools, ready for future transport.
+The Gretna Grid Stability Facility project commenced with Collett receiving the transformer at Heysham Port.
+Measuring 10.2m L x 3.7m W x 4.8m H, the transformer wasshunted to a secure storage area within the port.
+The team used a 12-axle flattop trailer to move the unit and lower it onto stools, ready for future transport.

 Reflecting on the project, Eric Crosby, Projects Director at Collett, praised the team’s efforts: